-All MSc Archaeology students should expect to receive informal feedback on their work during Michaelmas term.
-In addition, students will receive interim marks and feedback on their submissions within a few weeks of the Board of Examiners meetings held at the end of each of Hilary Term and Trinity term.
-You should also expect to receive feedback on your dissertation within a few weeks of the final Board of Examiners meetings.
-Dates for these meetings, once confirmed, can be found in your Academic and Assessment Information page.
+All MSc Archaeology students should expect to receive informal feedback on their formative work during Michaelmas and Hilary Terms.
+In addition, students will receive interim marks and feedback on their assessed submissions within a few weeks of the Board of Examiners meetings held at the end of each of Hilary Term and Trinity term.
+You should also expect to receive feedback on your dissertation within a few weeks of the final Board of Examiners meetings, once confirmed, can be found in your Academic and Assessment Information page.